Yoga for Sciatica Pain Relief

 - Piriformis Syndrome - In some rare cases the piriformis muscle involuntarily contracts which causes sciatica.
-Piriformis is the muscle which connects the lower region of the spine to the area above the knees.
+Piriformis is the muscle that connects the lower region of the spine to the area above the knees.

-- Pregnancy - In the later stages of pregnancy there is a risk of fetus creating extra pressure on the sciatic nerve.
+- Pregnancy - In the later stages of pregnancy there is a risk of the fetus creating extra pressure on the sciatic nerve.

 - Tumour - A